geo-mak/interconnect/SPECS.md

 ### UTF-8 Vector

 - **Definition**: Variable-length sequence of UTF-8-encoded bytes.
-- **Representation**: `u32` length-prefixed sequence of UTF-8-encoded bytes.
+- **Representation**: The length and a sequence of UTF-8-encoded bytes.
 - **Storage**:
-  - Inline: Metadata consists of the size and the pointer to the elements's region.
+  - Inline: Metadata consists of the length and a pointer to elements' data.
-  - Outline: Sequence of UTF-8-encoded bytes.
+  - Out-of-line: Sequence of UTF-8-encoded bytes.
 - **Syntax**: `string`.

 ### UTF-8 Array